 Apart from complex carbs, it is also advisable to consume vegetables and fruits during suhoor.
 Because they contain lots of fiber, the consumption of fruits and vegetables will allow you to maintain satiety and prevent constipation.

 Additionally, vegetables and fruits contain a lot of vitamins and minerals which are good for the body.
-We recommend you to consume whole vegetables and fruit as opposed to processed or juiced ones as they will significantly reduce their nutrient content.
+We recommend you consume whole vegetables and fruit as opposed to processed or juiced ones, as they will significantly reduce their nutrient content.